Philosophy and Approach

 Knowledge of Place: Exploring layered histories, cultural narratives, ecological realities, and multiple perspectives.

-Craft of Story & Meaning-Making: Reflecting, integrating, and shaping meaning into stories and expressive forms.
+Craft of Story & Meaning Making: Reflecting, integrating, and shaping meaning into stories and expressive forms.

 Craft of Engagement: Developing techniques, tools, and practices that foster deeper connection and impact.